-Mr. Cable represents as outside general counsel a number of private and public companies, where he counsels boards of directors and management teams on corporate governance, mergers and acquisitions, and disclosure and securities law matters.
-Representative M&A transactions include the sale of Onyx Pharmaceuticals to Amgen ($10.4 billion), the sale of Eloqua to Oracle ($1 billion), the majority sale of Foundation Medicine to Roche ($1 billion), the sale of Idenix to Merck ($3.8 billion), the sale of Pharmacyclics to AbbVie ($21 billion), the sale of Xoom to PayPal ($1 billion), the private company sale of Stemcentrix to Abbvie ($5.8 billion), the sale of Opower to Oracle ($600 million), the acquisition of NXP by Qualcomm ($47 billion), the acquisitions of Euticals ($358 million – Italy) and Gadea ($174 million – Spain) by AMRI, the acquisition of Auspex by Teva Pharmaceuticals ($3.5 billion), the private company acquisition of Cord Blood Registry by AMAG Pharmaceuticals.
+Mr. Cable represents buyers, sellers and investment banks in his M&A practice.
+Representative M&A transactions in the past five years include the sale of Onyx Pharmaceuticals to Amgen ($10.4 billion), the sale of Eloqua to Oracle ($1 billion), the 2015 majority sale of Foundation Medicine to Roche ($1 billion) and the subsequent (2018) negotiated tender for the public stub by Roche ($2.4 billion), the sale of Idenix to Merck ($3.8 billion), the sale of Pharmacyclics to AbbVie ($21 billion), the sale of Xoom to PayPal ($1 billion), the private company sale of Stemcentrix to Abbvie ($5.8 billion), the sale of Opower to Oracle ($600 million), the acquisition of NXP by Qualcomm ($47 billion), the Reverse Morris Trust merger of a division of Citrix into LogMeIn ($2 billion), the cross border private company acquisitions of Euticals ($358 million – Italy) and Gadea ($174 million – Spain) by AMRI, the acquisition of Auspex by Teva Pharmaceuticals ($3.5 billion), the private company acquisition and subsequent 2018 sale of Cord Blood Registry by AMAG Pharmaceuticals.

 Mr. Cable serves as a member of the President's Leadership Council at Dartmouth College and as chairman emeritus of the Buckingham Browne & Nichols School.
-He has also served for more than a decade as a member of the Board of Fellows of Harvard Medical School.
+He also served for more than a decade as a member of the Board of Fellows of Harvard Medical School.